ConradP3/MovieCreep/README.md

 - Search tab to be able to get information about a specific movie?

 3. Personal Profile
-- Information about the user + ability to change any
+- Information about the user:
-- Email
+    - User name
-- Username
+    - User email
-- Profile Picture
+    - Profile picture
+- User can add, remove and change profile picture here
-- Follower counts, movies watched
+- Follower counts, Following counts, movies watched
 - Movie watch List
-- Change Password form
+- Ability to see other users profile's by clicking on their name

 4. Movie Watch List
 - This is a list of movies that either the user wants to watch or has watched